cherithanalytics/UGNT/ugnt-trees-v1.0/Trees/README.md

 # Trees Folder Content

-**XXXCCC.trees.xml** - tree files with trees each verse of each chapter of a book.  and chapter CCC in XML format.
+**XXXCCC.trees.xml** - tree files with trees each verse of each chapter of a book.  and chapter CCC in XML format
   * XXX - three characters for book XXX of the New Testament according to the list below:
 ```
 XXX